 U of T students hail from 168 countries, so it is not surprising that these polled students speak 28 languages among them.
 The most popular, outside of English, are Mandarin (28 per cent), French (16 per cent) and Hindi (7 per cent).
 Other languages range from Konkani to Russian and Vietnamese.
 Besijani Mati, who studies math and statistics at Trinity College, speaks an impressive four: “My native anguage is Albanian…and most of the TV I watched in Albania was in Italian, so I just acquired the language.”
 She also studied French, and learned English upon moving to Canada.

-Esther Nshimirimana, an international development and French student of Burundian descent, also speaks four.
+Esther (who asked that we not include her last name) is studying international development and French.
+She is of Burundian descent, and speaks four languages.
 Like her parents, she speaks English, French and Kirundi (the official language of Burundi, Africa) – then was inspired to learn Mandarin by Toronto’s diversity: “You’re able to understand more about a culture when you learn its language.”

 This highly unscientific poll of 100 U of T students was conducted at Sidney Smith Hall on St. George Campus in July.